 These two main tourist seasons (Pre-Monsoon, March, April, May, Mid June, and the post-Monsoon, Mid-September, October, November).
 Both tend to be fairly dry and to provide pleasant conditions for trekking, rafting, and sightseeing.
 During the Pre-monsoon visitors will have the benefit of flowering plants, but visibility is sometimes reduced with hazy conditions.
 Post-monsoon normally provides good visibility.

 For trekking below 4,000m, the day time temperatures in these seasons will normally allow visitors to be comfortable in a t-shirt and light sweater.
 Above 4,000m a fleece jacket may also be needed.
 At altitudes above 3000 to 3,500m, nighttime temperatures will be low (often down to around freezing), but a down jacket or staying tucked up comfortably in a warm tent or lodge will be enough to stay comfortable.

-Trekking is still possible outside the main seasons and during the monsoon months (mid-June, July, August, mid-September) the rain-shadow areas of the upper Marsyandi and Kali Gandaki valleys, and Dolpo receive far less rain than the Khumbu or Annapurna areas.
-During the winter conditions can also be good although much colder, be aware that on occasions in January, February and March the higher passes and valleys are sometimes unreachable snowfall,
+Trekking is still possible outside the main seasons and during the monsoon months (mid-June, July, August, mid-September) the rain-shadow areas of the upper Marsyandi and Trek Kali Gandaki valleys, and Dolpo receive far less rain than the Khumbu or Annapurna areas.
+During the winter conditions can also be good although much colder, be aware that on occasions in January, February, and March the higher passes and valleys are sometimes unreachable snowfall,